YoorimKo/Spotify-usertracker/readme.txt

 - visualization.py : File that analyzes liked_tracks_info and recent_tracks_info to display a bar graph of preferred genres
 - userprefer.py: File that outputs information about the user's preferred genres

+Please run the tracklistupdate.py file first to update all json files and then run other executable files as well.